 aka Men With Tin Faces; Radio Ranch

-Directors – Otto Brower & Breezy Eason, Screenplay – H. Freedman, Gerald Gerahty & Wallace McDonald, Photography (b&w) – Ernest Miller & William Nobles.
-Production Company – Mascot Pictures
+Directors – Otto Brower & Breezy Eason [B. Reeves Eason], Screenplay – H. Freedman, Gerald Gerahty & Wallace McDonald, Photography (b&w) – Ernest Miller & William Nobles.
+Production Company – Mascot Pictures.

 Gene Autry (Himself), Frankie Darro (Frankie Baxter), Betsy King Ross (Betsy Baxter), Dorothy Christie (Queen Tika), Lester ‘Smiley’ Burnett (Oscar), William Moore (Pete), Wheeler Oakman (Lord Argo), Frank Glendon (Professor Beetson)

-The Phantom Empire is a fascinating artefact from the heyday of the serial.
+The Phantom Empire is a fascinating artifact from the heyday of the serial.
 Serials were at their height during the 1930s and 40s, dying out in the 1950s with the rise of television.
-Serials came in chapters, usually of twelve-to-fifteen chapters, one of which would screen each week at matinees before the main feature.
+Serials usually came in twelve or fifteen chapters, one of which would screen each week at matinees before the main feature.
 (The Phantom Empire was originally released in twelve chapters of about twenty minutes each).
 They presented thrills – usually Western adventures, spy capers or jungle adventures, sometimes ventures into outer space and superheroes – and would always end on a cliffhanger with the hero in some life-threatening peril where the audiences would have to return the following week to find out how things transpired.
 Most serials were cheaply produced and of little lasting artistic merit.
 On the other hand, the era did produce some classics like Flash Gordon (1936) and sequels.
 (For a more detailed listing see Serials).

 The Phantom Empire is considered fondly among many.
 Its merits would seem to be mostly nostalgic ones or from those who are fans of country-and-western singer/cowboy star Gene Autry.
 Seen outside of this today, The Phantom Empire is crude and primitive – even as the lowered standards of serials go.
-It is poorly directed – the two directors’ idea seems to have been merely to aim a camera at the action and film what ever happened in front of it with no attempt made to dramatically stage shots.
+It is poorly directed – the two directors seem to have had the idea to merely aim a camera at the action and film what ever happened in front of it with no attempt made to dramatically stage shots.
 Even for a serial, the plot seems padded by endless numbers where Gene Autry sings (not to mention the terribly contrived plot device of him having to return to the ranch every so often lest he lose his contract.
 It is nearly half the serial before he ever gets to go down to Murania, for instance).
 As with some of the cheaper films of the early sound era, there is not even any musical score for the most part.